Nationwide Foundation

 Based on the foundation's documented guidance and priorities:

-1. Geographic Alignment is Critical The foundation exclusively supports organizations providing direct services in their seven target communities: Columbus OH, Des Moines IA, Gainesville FL, Raleigh NC, San Antonio TX, Phoenix/Scottsdale AZ, and Wausau WI.
-Applications from organizations outside these areas or without substantial presence in these communities are not funded.
+1. Geographic Alignment is Critical The foundation exclusively supports organisations providing direct services in their seven target communities: Columbus OH, Des Moines IA, Gainesville FL, Raleigh NC, San Antonio TX, Phoenix/Scottsdale AZ, and Wausau WI.
+Applications from organisations outside these areas or without substantial presence in these communities are not funded.

 2. Demonstrate Community Impact Through Logic Models The foundation requires a logic model within the application.
 This tool must clearly illustrate the connection between your planned work and intended results.
 Strong logic models show: